Auberge Resorts Collection Introduces Mauna Lani, a Resort Re-Imagined to Capture the Beauty and the Spirit of the Kohala Coast

 A Hawaiian Home Away From Home

 Designed by New York-based Meyer Davis, a contemporary-yet-organic sensibility defines the resort’s interior design.
 Mauna Lani’s 333 guest rooms feature luxuriant textures: rich hardwoods and natural fabrics.
 Guests can watch the moon rise above Mauna Kea, or the sun set into the sea in a blaze of color from their private balcony.
-Those seeking the ultimate island getaway can book one of five exclusive Mauna Lani Bungalows.
+Those seeking the ultimate island getaway can book one of five exclusive Mauna Lani Residences.
 Spacious and sophisticated, these 4,000-square-foot residences evoke a sense of tropical luxury with indoor and outdoor living spaces.
-Each bungalow is named after a nearby mountain, and features two bedrooms, three baths, a private swimming pool and spa, and butler service.
+Each residence is named after a nearby mountain, and features two bedrooms, three baths, a private swimming pool and spa, and butler service.

 Nourished by the Land and Sea